Rob Loke, R.E.

 Specific processing pipelines need commonly be quite focused to be either data or model driven; however, it is expected that in systems architectural terms a hybrid mixed approach will need to be developed in near future to due advantages.

-While most of the applications are operated on desktop laptops and PCs, some should be operated in cloud infrastructure [4].
-Edge computing and IOT infrastructure have not been targeted too much yet in the CMIHVA but are beneficial because of foreseen benefits of federated learning in technology transfer on the cloud edge continuum that might boost applications that circumvent data privacy and safety issues in marketing for retailers for instance [30].
-Federated learning will technologically link to relevant robotics applications that are foreseen in the CMIHVA.
+While most of the tool applications are operated on desktop laptops and PCs, some should be operated in cloud infrastructure [4].
+Edge computing and IOT infrastructure have not been targeted too much yet in the CMIHVA but are nevertheless foreseen to be beneficial because of foreseen benefits of federated learning in technology transfer on the cloud edge continuum that might boost applications that circumvent data privacy and safety issues in marketing for retailers for instance [30].
+Federated learning technologically links to relevant smartphone and robotics applications that are foreseen by the CMIHVA in the actual society and business field around us.
+Therefore, to align with the current emphasis in industry and society on edge computing, a Raspberry Pi cluster was recently purchased by CMIHVA.
+The cluster in development is inclusive a full operational Beowulf to be able to parallelize heavy-duty algorithms.
+This is relevant to set up projects that are related to edge computing applications that are booming nowadays around us, for instance in future supermarkets.
+The cluster also will facilitate automatic scraping of custom online web scraper tools and dashboarding of big datastreams such as job vacancies for instance.

-Via the academic collaboration with Brightdata that I have established within the CMIHVA as one of the first universities worldwide in 2019, we want to stimulate original research proposals for doing good with data (https://brightinitiative.com/).
+Via the academic collaboration and established partnership with Brightdata as well as the Bright Initiative that I have established within the CMIHVA as one of the first universities worldwide in 2019, we want to stimulate original research proposals and fruitful ideas that should get explored for doing good with data [32].

 References